sureshvamshi/DEVOPS-1/README.md

 **Note:**
 - pre-request is jdk(java develoment kit) to be installed before Jenkins.
-- Javac compiler(javac) should be worked fine.
+- Java compiler(javac) should be worked fine.

 ---
 ## Jenkins Installation(Using Package Manager - YUM):